-Although my last name is about as Italian as you can get, I am a mutt.
-I am a mix of Maltese, Irish-Canadian, Italian, and Ukrainian with a dash of Chinese.
+Although my last name is about as Italian as you can get, I am a mix of Maltese, Irish-Canadian, Italian, and Ukrainian.
 Most of my recipes on this website are Mediterranean- inspired as these are the backgrounds that I am most in touch with.
 However, if you meet me on the street, I will most likely say I am Canadian though!

 Where did you learn to cook?

 I learned to cook mainly from my mother, grandma and my younger sister (yes… my younger sister).
 They are the best chefs that I know!
-I have also learned to cook from watching numerous food shows (Barefoot Contessa and Everyday Italian are my faves) and practicing at home.
+I have also learned to cook from watching numerous food shows (Barefoot Contessa, Gordon Ramsay and Nigella are my faves) and practicing at home.
 Maybe one day I will take a cooking class or go to cooking school….

 What is your favourite meal?